• The information we collect and why (protected health information (PHI) and personally identifiable information (PII))

 As used herein, the following definitions apply:

 • health information, including demographic information, created or received by DANA and which relates to the past, present, or future physical or mental health or condition of an individual;

-3. can be linked to that individual whether through the information or the collection of the information and other, publically available, information on the individual.
+3. can be linked to that individual whether through the information or the collection of the information and other, publicly available, information on the individual.
 PII may include PHI.

-Information You Provide to Us.
+Information You Provide to Us

 The types of information we may collect from you include:

-(b) PII and PHI.
+• PII and PHI.
 PHI and PII are processed in a way that is compatible with and relevant for the purpose for which it was collected and authorized by the individual.

-Information We Collect Automatically.
+Information We Collect Automatically

 When you access or use DANA, the types of information we may automatically collect about you include:

-(a) Non-personally identifiable information.
+1. Non-personally identifiable information.
 We collect information about the DANA application and services used and how Users use them, such as the assessments completed within the DANA application.
 This information includes:

 o Device information.
 We collect device-specific information such as the mobile device model number and operating system version used for DANA.